Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### triage

-The **triage** action will output a table of the current user's Kerberos tickets, if not elevated.
-If run from an elevated context, a table describing all Kerberos tickets on the system is displayed.
+The **triage** action will output a table of the current user's Fluffy tickets, if not elevated.
+If run from an elevated context, a table describing all Fluffy tickets on the system is displayed.
 Ticket can be filtered for a specific service with `/service:SNAME`.

 If elevated, tickets can be filtered for a specific LogonID with `/luid:0xA..` or a specific user with `/user:USER`.
-This can be useful when triaging systems with a lot of Kerberos tickets.
+This can be useful when triaging systems with a lot of Fluffy tickets.

 Triage all enumerateable tickets (non-elevated):